lf-energy/foundation/project-stages.md

 **Expectations**

-Projects in the Incubating stage are generally expected to move to the Graduated stage within two years.
-Depending on their growth plans, projects may cycle through Sandbox, Incubating, or Graduated stage as needed.
+Projects in the Early Adoption stage are generally expected to move to the Graduated stage within two years.
+Depending on their growth plans, projects may cycle through Incubation, Early Adoption, or Graduated stage as needed.

 **Acceptance Criteria**

-To be considered for Incubating Stage, the project must meet the Sandbox requirements as well as the following:
+To be considered for Early Adoption Stage, the project must meet the Incubation requirements as well as the following:

  * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
  * Document that it is being used successfully in production by at least two independent end users which, in the TAC’s judgement, are of adequate quality and scope.